 Pacers nip Hawks in OT despite Young's 49

 T.J.
-Warren's corner 3-pointer with 1:13 remaining in overtime gave the Pacers the lead for good, and Indiana survived a career-high-tying 49 points from Trae Young to beat the Atlanta Hawks 105-104 on Friday in Indianapolis.
+Warren's corner 3-pointer with 1:13 remaining in overtime made the difference, and the Indiana Pacers survived a career-high-tying 49 points from Trae Young to beat the Atlanta Hawks 105-104 on Friday in Indianapolis.
 With 16 points, Warren was one of five Pacers to score in double figures.
 Jeremy Lamb led the way with 20 points, Myles Turner and Domantas Sabonis each added 17 points, and Malcolm Brogdon scored 16 points.

 Atlanta built an 11-point lead at halftime, but a 29-11 third quarter for Indiana flipped the contest in the Pacers' favor.
-The teams traded baskets for the first six minutes of the fourth quarter before three straight baskets Hawks by Young (including two 3-pointers) in a 94-second span gave the Hawks an 87-86 lead.
+The teams traded baskets for the first six minutes of the fourth quarter before three back Young 3-pointers in a 94-second span gave the Hawks an 87-86 lead.
 Neither side led by more than seven points in the fourth quarter or overtime.

 DeAndre' Bembry and Len both scored 15 points off the bench for the Hawks, and Bembry added 12 rebounds.
-Jabari Parker grabbed 10 rebounds, but shot just 1 of 8 from the floor for four points for Atlanta.
-Outside of Young, the rest of Atlanta's starters combined for just 19 points -- a stark contrast to the entire Indiana starting five scoring at least 16 apiece.
+Jabari Parker grabbed 10 rebounds but shot just 1 of 8 from the floor for four points.
+Outside of Young, the rest of Atlanta's starters combined for just 19 points -- a stark contrast to entire Indiana starting five scorings at least 16.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)